 Over the past few decades, cohabiting in unmarried partnerships has become increasingly common across Canada.
 However, common law relationships in Canada still differ from traditional marriages legally in important ways.
 Educating yourself on provincial and territorial regulations empowers you to protect your rights proactively.

-What is Common Law Relationships in Canada?
+What is a Common Law Relationship in Canada?

-Each province and territory defines common law status differently, so cohabiting couples must learn relevant regulations.
+Each province and territory defines common law status differently, so cohabiting couples must learn the relevant regulations.
 Family law falls under provincial jurisdiction, so property division, inheritance rules, separation procedures, and partner rights vary by region.

 Understanding key criteria and differences allows common-law couples to safeguard their interests through proper legal planning.